ton-blockchain/docs/docs/func/compiler_directives.md

 # Compiler directives
 Those are keywords that start with `#` and instruct compiler to do some actions, checks or adjust parameters.

+Those directives can be used only at the outermost level (not inside any function definition).

+## #include
+The `#include` directive allows to include another FunC source code file that will be parsed at the place of include.

+Syntax is `#include "filename.fc";`.
+Files are automatically checked against re-inclusion and attempting to include a file more than once would be silently ignored by default, with warning if verbosity level is no lower than 2.

+If an error happens during parsing of included file additionally a stack of inclusions is printed with locations of each include in chain.

 ## #pragma
-The '#pragma' directive is the method for providing additional information to the compiler, beyond what is conveyed in the language itself.
+The `#pragma` directive is the method for providing additional information to the compiler, beyond what is conveyed in the language itself.

 ### #pragma version